turingschool/backend-curriculum-site/module3/lessons/customizing_json.md

 - Ensure your serializer formats your JSON according to [json:api](https://jsonapi.org/)
 - Add a custom attribute that counts all your users in your serializer
 - Add a relationship to your users model (many to many, one to many, etc)
-- expose the data in this relationship within your UserSerializer
+- expose the data of this relationship within your UserSerializer

-## Exercise 2 - Stand Alone Repo
+## Exercise 2 - Stand Alone Repo - Extra Practice Outside of Class Time

 ### Building APIs Repo